AdaCore/learn/courses/intro-to-ada/chapters/standard_library_dates_times.rst

 - *Calendar* approach, which is suitable for handling dates and times in general;

-- *Real-time* approach, which is better suitable for real-time applications that require enhanced precision |mdash| for example, by having access to an absolute clock and handling time spans.
+- *Real-time* approach, which is better suited for real-time applications that require enhanced precision |mdash| for example, by having access to an absolute clock and handling time spans.
 Note that this approach only supports times, not dates.